MehtaPlusTutoring/studentprojects/README.md

 *Web Development Bootcamp* - Spring camp where students learn how to create a website on WordPress using HTML and CSS fundamentals and publish a website for a startup/university

-## 1.5 hour workshops
+## Workshops

-We teach workshops in the fall (certain years) to students individually or in conjunction with organizations.
+We teach 1.5 hour workshops in the fall (certain years) to students individually or in conjunction with organizations.
 Please reach out to us if you are interested in holding a workshop for your organization.

 *JavaScript Fall-themed Animations using p5.js*